 It’s important to start slow and build your way up.
 Listen to your body.
 Don’t start full speed, you could get injured or worse.
 And you might be too sore to come back to it the next day.
 That’s what we don’t want.

 How should an obese person start exercising

 If it’s hard to get down on the floor, try using your bed.
 It’s important to build your core and legs.
+You can also do chair exercises.
 These two areas will help you move more efficiently as you work your way to health.
 Walking is really good to help build stamina and endurance.
 You can record your progress to give yourself motivation.

 Workouts for obese beginners at home

 Walking is a very important exercise.
 Start with 5 minutes of brisk walking and work your way up to 30 or even 45 minutes over time.
 Set a goal to improve your time and distance every week.
 You will be amazed at how much better you will feel.
 It helps you sleep better, improved mood, helps with depression and anxiety, improves self-esteem, decreases sickness, and helps with weight loss.